iltStudent06/coffee-store/RATIONALE.md

 I chose Context instead of lifting state because cart data is needed across non-parent/child branches (header cart badge in Layout.tsx, product pages, and cart page).
 Lifting to a common ancestor would force prop drilling through multiple layers and routes.
 Context gives one shared source of truth with cleaner consumption via the custom hook, reducing coupling between components.

-Why some state is not in Context:

 Contact and checkout form state is not reused across routes, so keeping it local avoids unnecessary global complexity.

-This keeps ownership clear: shared business state is global, transient page behavior is local.
+This approach keeps ownership clear: shared business state is global, transient page behavior is local.

 # Your custom hook(s) and what logic they encapsulate